This post has partner links that I may receive compensation for at no cost to you. Thank you!

 One nice thing about attending a KBO game is that the tickets are cheap.
 I was able to walk up to Jamsil Stadium an hour or so before the game and get a ticket near first base for just 15000 won (around $14 USD).
 Other seats were even cheaper, making going to a KBO game even cheaper than Minor League or Spring Training games in the United States.

-Outside of the stadium, there were vendors selling fried chicken, drinks, and other snacks.
-The ballpark itself is on the small side, however it is notable as it was the site of the baseball tournament in the 1988 Summer Olympics in Seoul, which was won by the United States.
+Outside of the stadium, vendors were selling fried chicken, drinks, and other snacks.
+The ballpark itself is on the small side.
+However, it is notable as it was the site of the baseball tournament in the 1988 Summer Olympics in Seoul, which was won by the United States.
 Jamsil Stadium is now shared between two teams, the Doosan Bears & the LG Twins.
-Doosan had won the Korean Series the previous season, and would in fact go on to repeat in 2016 as well.
+Doosan had won the Korean Series the previous season and would, in fact, go on to repeat in 2016 as well.

 Inside the stadium, there are more vendors.
-Churros & waffles bring an international flair to the offerings, but there are some uniquely South Korean items as well.
-The concourses are separated into different infield & outfield sections, so consider that when you are purchasing a ticket.
+Churros and waffles bring an international flair to the offerings, but there are also some uniquely South Korean items.
+The concourses are separated into different infield and outfield sections, so consider that when you purchase a ticket.

 There were even machines for inflating thundersticks.